What Are the 4 Types of Parenting Styles and Which One is Right for You?

 Your attitude toward parenting is very laid back—you feel that your kids will ultimately find their path in life and learn from their own mistakes.

-However, this doesn’t mean permissive parents tend not to support their child.
+However, this doesn’t mean permissive parents tend not to support their children.
 If there’s ever a serious issue, the parent will always step in to offer guidance and support.

 This parenting style is more friend-like than parent-like.
 Although you’ll listen to your child’s issues, wants, and needs, you prefer to take a backstep and allow them to figure things out for themselves.

 While permissive parenting may foster independence, it can sometimes lead to challenges in setting limits.
-If a child misbehaves or disobeys the rules set by their permissive parents, they will likely be little to no consequence which could reinforce bad behavior.
+If a child misbehaves or disobeys the rules set by their permissive parents, they will likely have little to no consequence which could reinforce bad behavior.

 Described in 3 words: Disengaged, Distant, Uninvolved.